 Apart from what 5G networks a phone supports, the criteria for picking a 5G phone is about the same as it would be for any handset.
 Consider the processor, screen size, cameras and other features.
 Battery is especially important — 5G can draw some serious power, and you'll want a phone that's able to handle the added demands on its battery.

 Price remains an important distinguishing factor, and it's going to get more so as lower-cost 5G phones roll out later this year.
-In 2019, you had to pay anywhere from $850 to $1,299 for a 5G phone.
-That range has begun to creep down a little, led by the $699 OnePlus 8.
-We're expecting to see more 5G phones for around $500 as devices make use of Qualcomm's lower-cost Snapdragon 765 and Snapdragon 768G chipsets, both of which include 5G modems.
+In 2019, you had to pay anywhere from $700 to $1,200 for a flagship 5G phone.
+Even with the Galaxy Z Fold 3 costing $1,700 — a price that has more to do with its foldable design than its 5G support — the price range for 5G phones has begun to fall with more 5G models available for $500 or less.

 How we test 5G phones